Without it, the network administrator has to manually set up every client who joins the network, challenging to manage when scaling large networks.

 - DHCP is not suitable for permanent purposes for needing constant access like printers.

 - DHCP lacks any built-in mechanism that would enable clients and servers to authenticate each other.

 Let’s learn what kind of information is provided by the DHCP server to the clients.
 The DHCP port number for the server is 67 and 68 for the client.
 The DHCP server offers the necessary four information to the DHCP clients, but there are 8 DHCP messages in the process.

 - The IP address for the clients(Computer, Desktop, Smartphone, Laptop)

 - Subnet mask information

 - The IP address of the Domain Name Server

 It already became five things about DHCP.
 Awesome.
 Note: I didn’t share deeply about the DHCP message.
 I will share about that in the upcoming post.
-Wanna know more about DHCP.
+Want to know more about DHCP.
 Visit this site.
 And have you read about OWASP Top 10 vulnerabilities?
-If you haven’t, why don’t you wanna read?
+If you haven’t, why don’t you want to read?
 Here is the link.